 What is the impact of hate speech on the society, what challenges it poses and how can they be effectively addressed?
 What means of redress, tools and actions are available to victims in Ukraine?
 What is the role played by different state and civil society actors in addressing hate speech?

-These are among the key questions addressed by the Report on the systemic mapping of national responses to hate speech in Ukraine.
+These are among the key questions addressed by the draft Report on the systemic mapping of national responses to hate speech in Ukraine.

-The report prepared under the joint EU – Council of Europe’s project also seeks to identify and prioritise elements for future action to combat hate speech in Ukraine and offers targeted recommendations to the authorities, civil society, media and other actors on building an effective strategy to do so.
+The draft report prepared under the joint EU – Council of Europe’s project also seeks to identify and prioritise elements for future action to combat hate speech in Ukraine and offers targeted recommendations to the authorities, civil society, media and other actors on building an effective strategy to do so.
 Various stakeholders, including representatives of Parliamentary Committees, Parliament Commissioner for Human Rights, ministries, judiciary, civil society, media have contributed to the preparation of the report.

 The launch event will be held online on Thursday 20 January 2022 from 9.00 to 11.30 CET with the participation of various Ukrainian stakeholders.

 Interpretation in English/Ukrainian will be provided.
 The event will take place in Zoom, registered participants will receive the link to join the meeting prior to the event

 Participants are invited to register at this link.